josemarluedke/nvimfiles/README.md

 # Awesome vimfiles for Ruby and Javascript development

-Support for Javascript, Ember, React, Ruby, Rails, Git, Sparkup, Slim, Sass, JSX, CoffeeScript, Markdown, and more with nice colour schemes.
+Support for Javascript, Ember, React, Ruby, Rails, Git, Sparkup, Slim, Sass, JSX, CoffeeScript, Markdown, and more with nice color schemes.

 **Neovim compatible!**